Croatia Digital Nomad Visa Requirements 2025: Best Steps

 Our Digital Nomad Visa in Croatia Experience

-During the initial application process, we temporarily stayed in a Zagreb Airbnb.
+During the initial application process, we temporarily stayed in an Airbnb in Zagreb.
 We then secured a rental opportunity in Zagreb with a year-long rental agreement for our permanent address.
 Our landlord was very helpful with our visa application.
-We easily Googled and found translation services in Zagreb.
+We easily found translation services in Zagreb through a Google search.

 We debated living on the coast in a city like Split.
-We had heard the application process was quicker there, and there was less bureaucracy.
+We had heard that the application process was quicker there and that there was less bureaucracy.
 However, the coast is known to be more expensive than inland cities and becomes very crowded during the summer.
 Also, some smaller seaside towns have weaker internet connections.

 Looking back, we happily settled in Zagreb.
 It’s a very livable city, aligning with our preferences for a lower cost of living, stable high-speed internet, and a laid-back atmosphere.
-We enjoyed going on short trips to the coast in the off-season to avoid the busy crowds.
+We enjoyed taking short trips to the coast during the off-season to avoid the busy crowds.

 We ended up extending our stay for another year.
 We applied for temporary residency under “other purposes” through Croatia’s one-year pre-paid rent option.
 This extension involved more bureaucracy, but the extra year was well worth the effort!